Truth and Reconciliation Commission (South Korea): Aram-hoe Incident

 Park Hae-jeon, et al., concerned 11 residents of Geumsan and Daejon, whose occupations included teacher, student, salaryman, soldier, and housewife, had held regular meetings between May 1980 and July 1981 based on friendship originating from their school days.
 They were taken to the Daejeon Police Office and arrested soon afterwards for having inappropriate gatherings at which traitorous conversations took place.
 They were accused of violating the National Security Law by joining a treasonous organization and praising enemies of the nation, and sentenced to 10 years of imprisonment.

 The commission found that the organizations concerned, including South Chungcheong Province’s Provisional Police Agency conducted illegal confinement and brutal torture, and improperly pressed charges on the victims without sufficient evidence.

 The TRCK recommended that the government retry the case and make an official apology to the victims.

-Scope of Investigation: Civilian Massacres during the Korean War
+Civilian massacres during the Korean War

 Illegal summary executions of civilians were practiced, often on a large scale, from August 15, 1945, up to the end of Korean War.
 Mass killings were conducted by various parties in both the North and South, as well as US forces who bombed civilians indiscriminately for fear of disguised enemy soldiers.